mdingena/att-liquids/docs/Liquid.md

 ### `removeEffect(effectName)`

-Removes all effects matching the given name from the liquid.
+Removes all custom effects matching the given name from the liquid.

 - Returns: `<this>`